ehayes2000/csgo-chat-bot/README.md

 "python install dir" "wig_splitters.py dir"

-4. To change the icon create a shortcut to the CSGO.bat, download the csgo-icon included (csgo-icon-42849-Windows.ico) and set it as the icon in properties.
+4. To change the icon create a shortcut to the CSGO.bat, download the csgo-icon included (csgoIcon.ico) and set it as the icon in properties.